 Charities such as The Brooke and SPANA are working to ensure that hard-working animals such as horses, donkeys, mules and camels have access to water to drink.
 Many of these animals are in countries where temperatures are over 40%; they often work for 12 hours a day with little or no shade, or rest, carrying loads which are well over the weight they should be.

 As well as helping owners with veterinary care as needed, they educate them in how to care for their animals to prevent problems occuring in future.

 You can help support the work both The Brooke and SPANA do by supporting their efforts to get water to these animals.

 Give hard-working horses, donkeys and mules a virtual gift - this could be a meaningful gift for anyone who loves horses & donkeys

 We have had a lot of pleasure from watching the birds taking water from our bird baths.
 It's a great way to see who is visiting the garden - robins, blackbirds, sparrows, swifts in our case - and it's lovely to see them swoop down, take a drink and and a look round.
 Remember to top the bird baths up and clean them regularly.
 The RSPB has simple, helpful information on how to create a bird bath.

-You can also get something decorative which is nice for the garden and great for the birds - this is from Garden Wildlife Direct
+You can also get something decorative which is nice for the garden and great for the birds - this is one picture right is from Thompson & Morgan

 Another thing you can do if you have the space for it is to create a pond to support wildlife.
 The number of ponds plummeted a fews ago, and there have been some considerable efforts to encourage people to create ponds in their gardens.